jwkidd3/rust_intro_v1/labs/lab09_closures.md

 ## Prerequisites

-- Completed Module 5 labs
+- Completed Labs 7 and 8

 ---